So, before we get into my favorite exterior paint colors, let’s discuss the best way to narrow down the choices.

 - What style is your home?

-What is it made of?
-Brick, siding, shingle, stucco, stone; or, a combo of two or more of those elements?
+- What is it made of?
+Brick, siding, shingle, stucco, stone, or a combo of two or more elements?

-- What are the other homes like that are nearby?
+- What are the other nearby homes like?

 - What’s going on inside your home?
-You already know this, but you wouldn’t have a red door if the interior is mostly orange.
-The exterior colors should relate to the interior colors.
+Naturally, the exterior colors should relate to the interior colors.

 - And finally, what size is your home?

-I read not too long ago that a large house should never be white.
+I read a while back that a large house should never be white.

-I think it’s the opposite if anything.
+I think, if anything, it’s the opposite.
 Large homes look better in lighter colors, IMO.
-But again, if there’s a lot of architectural interest and white trim, a dark house can also be okay.
+But again, if there’s a lot of architectural interest and white trim, a dark house can look terrific, too.

-Before we get into some of my favorite exterior paint colors and combinations, a few essential things to know if you already don’t.
+Before we get into some of my favorite exterior paint colors and combinations, here are a few essential things to know if you already don’t.

 Exterior paint colors behave differently than interior paint colors.

 So, a lovely soft off-white inside might look too bright for what you have in mind.
-Therefore, I would go a shade or two down from what you are thinking of.
+Therefore, I would first sample a shade or two deeper, when you begin the decision process.

-Not like this.
-Sorry, if this is your house.
-But it’s best to look at the colors one at a time.
+However, not like this.
+Sorry if this is your house.
+Like inside the home, it’s best to look at the colors one at a time.
+No worries.
+I did this too— 30 years ago.
+I feel it only adds to the confusion.

-For example, they are saying that the body of this lovely home is whitewash.
-Above is Lancaster Whitewash.
+However, they are saying the body of this lovely home is Lancaster Whitewash. (the color above.)
 That doesn’t look anything like the body color.
 But, just as bad is the door color.
 They are saying that it is Benjamin Moore Classic Burgundy.

 You often see it done for the shutters on a white home.

-Let’s continue with classic white homes and some of the best white and off-white exterior paint colors.
+Let’s continue with some of the best white and off-white exterior paint colors.

-We’ll also be looking at some favorite coordinating door and shutter colors.
+We’ll also be looking at more favorite coordinating door and shutter colors.

 This Federal home near where I used to live is a long-time favorite.
 It is all white.
-And, certainly, painting a house all white or any, ONE color is a valid design choice.
+And, certainly, painting a house all white or any ONE color is a valid design choice.
 In fact, it was commonplace to paint a house all one color in the 18th century.
+More about that in a bit.

 Julia Berolzheimer – Gal Meets Glam – photo- Hector Manuel Sanchez – Lizzie Cullen Cox – Southern Living